actix/actix-website/content/docs/installation.md

 # Diving In

 There are two paths you can take here.
-You can follow the guide along or if you are very impatient you might want to have a look at our [extensive example repository][exmaples] and run the included examples.
+You can follow the guide along or if you are very impatient you might want to have a look at our [extensive example repository][examples] and run the included examples.
 Here for instance is how you run the included `basics`
 example: